Ministry of Advanced Education

 A key component of B.C.'s adult literacy strategy is support for community-based programs.
 For over 20 years non-profit organizations, in partnership with post-secondary education institutions, have been supported by the province to provide programs to adults wishing to improve their literacy.
 The goals of the community adult literacy program are:

-- To increase the level of literacy and numeracy proficiencies among adults – 19 years and older – in order to meet the increasing demands of our knowledge-based economy.
+- To increase the level of literacy and numeracy proficiencies among adults – 19 years and older – in order to meet the increasing demands of our labour market.

 - To increase literacy awareness among British Columbians.